 Wherever you base yourselves, buses and taxis are simple to use, no car needed unless you fancy exploring further afield.

-Staying by the Sea: Why Mara Boutique Apartments Are Ideal for Families
+Where to Stay: Mara Boutique Apartments for Families

 When you’re travelling with children, where you stay really matters.
 Mara Boutique Apartments tick a lot of boxes for UK families who want comfort without fuss.